seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/README.md

 - Taints and tolerations are used to control node placement

+### Kubernetes - Storage in Kubernetes

+- Kubernetes has a built-in storage system called Volumes

 ##### Clean up commands:
 - `kubectl delete <resource type> <resource name>` - delete resource